-Download ARRM's printable door hanger.
+Download a printable door hanger from the Best Life Alliance.
 It includes grassroots messages to share with candidates who knock on your door.
 Fill out the back side with a personal note on why disability services matter to you, and give it to candidates to take with them.

 Visit this webpage to locate your polling place, and learn about accessibility and personal assistance.